edelstorm/documentations/docs/sign-up.md

 [![Material for MkDocs](assets/images/aws/inscription/10.png)](assets/images/aws/inscription/10.png)

 !!! success "Welcome on your Amazon Web Services administration console!"
-    Don't forget to go check your e-mails and click on the link sent by AWS to verify your e-mail!
+    Don't forget to go check your e-mails and to click on the link sent by AWS to verify your e-mail!